danielmuniz4/CAP2020_FINAL/README.md

 * However there was no statistically significant separability between Alternaive and Control portfolios

 ## Conclusions:
+* ROE and PEG portfolios performed very well
 * Using the return threshold as a heuristic is a good start (Experiment 2) to estimate stocks eligible for alternative portfolios
 * Other metrics related to moving averages and D/E ratio need to added to alternative portfolio criteria
-* The more stocks to select from, the more likely a statistically significant alternative portfolio can be devised (with added metrics)
+* The more stocks to select from, the more Need more random the potential designs